-- AETAS developed by mental health specialists, provide quick, easy and effective ways to relax, attain focus, and gain a sense of well-being.
-Aetas’ unique 4-part design provides info about cutting edge research on time perspectives, a self-discovery quiz, 3 two-minute guided visualizations to help relax, sooth and focus, and 3 fun interactive exercises.
+- AETAS developed by mental health specialists, provide quick, easy, and effective ways to relax, attain focus, and gain a sense of well-being.
+Aetas’ unique 4-part design provides info about cutting-edge research on time perspectives, a self-discovery quiz, 3 two-minute guided visualizations to help relax, soothe and focus, and 3 fun interactive exercises.

 - Depression CBT Self-Help Guide The natural management of depression involves understanding depression and the factors that contribute to the symptoms.
-Learning to manage stress in your life and engage in self-care behaviors can improve your symptoms and your mood.
-This app contains a depression severity test, audios, articles, a cognitive diary, and a motivational points system that help you learn how to do this.
+Learning to manage stress in your life and engaging in self-care behaviors can improve your symptoms and your mood.
+This app contains a depression severity test, audio, articles, a cognitive diary, and a motivational points system that helps you learn how to do this.

 - MindShift uses scientifically proven strategies based on Cognitive Behavioral Therapy (CBT) to help you learn to relax and be mindful, develop more effective ways of thinking, and use active steps to take charge of your anxiety.